Bell YAH-63

 The Bell YAH-63 (Model 409) was an experimental attack helicopter for the Advanced Attack Helicopter (AAH) competition.
-Hughes' Model 77/YAH-64, later developed into the AH-64 Apache, was selected over Bell's entry.
+The Hughes Model 77/YAH-64, later developed into the AH-64 Apache, was selected over Bell's entry.

 Design and development

 Background

 During the mid-1960s, United States Army initiated the Advanced Aerial Fire Support System (AAFSS) program to develop the Lockheed AH-56 Cheyenne for the anti-tank gunship role.
 The U.S. Army pursued the AH-1G HueyCobra as an interim type for the "jungle fighting" role.
 However the Army's broader concern was the task of protecting Western Europe from the numerous Warsaw Pact tanks to the east.

 In 1972, the Army conducted an evaluation between the Bell 309 KingCobra, the Lockheed Cheyenne, and the Sikorsky S-67 in a competitive fly-off.
 The fly-off began in the spring 1972 and was completed in July.
 In August, somewhat to everyone's shock, the Army rejected all three competitors.

 Difficulties delayed the AH-56 Cheyenne development.
 The Army canceled the Cheyenne program in August 1972.
 Controversy over the Cheyenne's role in combat and the political climate regarding military acquisition programs caused the Army to amend the service's attack helicopter requirements in favor of a simpler and more survivable conventional helicopter.